 To systematically address this threat, it is imperative to raise the cost of conducting cybercrime and increase the risks for cybercriminals.
 This can only be achieved through effective public-private cooperation, with companies working side by side with law enforcement.

 Various significant collaborative initiatives exist, but they remain fragmented and insufficient for current needs.
 A paradigm shift in the way we collectively address this challenge is thus required.

-This initiative aims to address the global cyber enforcement gap by exploring innovative ways to amplify public-private cooperation against cybercrime and overcome existing barriers.
-The initiative will bring together key stakeholders in a series of dialogues, including leading law enforcement agencies, international organizations, cybersecurity companies, service and platform providers, global corporations and leading not-for-profit alliances.
+This initiative aims to drive momentum for a public-private Partnership to combat cybercrime.
+The Partnership brings together a dedicated community including leading law enforcement agencies, international organizations, cybersecurity companies, service and platform providers, global corporations, and leading not-for-profit alliances.

-Outcome and Deliverables
+Outcome and Deliverables for 2022

 · Coordinate a joint effort to map the cybercrime landscape

 2. Facilitate action-oriented groups to leverage disruption opportunities.

 3. Structure and formalize the Partnership research and operational efforts.